Runneth-Over-Studio/AppToolkit/readme.md

 # App Toolkit
 Runneth Over Studio's common C# app development code.

+## Purpose
+This library is designed to accelerate the development of prototypes, in-house utilities, and narrowly focused applications.
+It is not intended for use in large-scale, robust enterprise systems.
+The primary goal is to enable rapid domain-specific feature development by providing reusable components and eliminating the need to maintain boilerplate code across multiple projects.
+By leveraging this library, developers can focus on delivering core functionality without being burdened by repetitive infrastructure concerns.

 ## Projects
 Each library is published to [NuGet](https://www.nuget.org/profiles/Runneth-Over-Studio) as its own package.
 - RunnethOverStudio.AppToolkit